omarakamal/lab-localStorage/README.md

     7. append all of these elements to the page as the children of the one-item-container.

     8. Celebrate because you are Finished 🎉🥳💃🕺

+- BONUS 1: Add a third page for the shopping cart.
+In the listing page if the user clicks add to shopping cart, it should add the item to the shopping cart.
+Remember to use relative pathing when linking to a new page.

+- BONUS 2: Check in the shopping cart if there are duplicate values